thinktt/rainbokeh/README.md

 This is a simple web page that fades in one of my favorite background images.
-It sits in a tab on one of my screens and is  used as a pleasant background when I'm doing something else ont the other screen.
+It sits in a tab on one of my screens and is  used as a pleasant background when I'm doing something else on the other screen.
 Helps cut down on distractions.
 This is always a pinned tab in my browser.

 This could be modified easily to use any picture one might want to add.